tarush-r/End-To-End-Ecrypted-Chat-App/README.md

 1. The server must never know your password.
 2. The server must never know your private key.

-With these two principles, Tunnelgram uses the Tunnelwire Encryption Scheme to transfer end to end encrypted messages between multiple parties.

 ## How the Cypher Encryption Scheme Works